HafizFasih/icp-book/icp-book/docs/part3-constitution/02-constitution-1956.md

 - The **President** was the Head of State, largely ceremonial
 - Had the power to appoint the PM and dissolve the assembly under specific conditions

-### 5. Unicameral Legislature
+### 5. One-House Legislature

-Unlike the current bicameral system, the 1956 Constitution introduced a **unicameral legislature** (one house) known as the **National Assembly**.
+Unlike the current two-house system, the 1956 Constitution introduced a **one-house legislature** known as the **National Assembly**.

 **Key Characteristics:**
 - Single house for all legislative business
 - No separate upper house to represent provinces
 - Debates and legislation conducted in one chamber

-### 6. Principle of Parity
+### 6. Principle of Equal Representation

-To resolve the **representation conflict between East and West Pakistan**, the constitution adopted the **"Principle of Parity."** This was controversial but represented a political compromise.
+To resolve the **representation conflict between East and West Pakistan**, the constitution adopted the **"Principle of Equal Representation."** This was controversial but represented a political compromise.

-**The Parity System:**
+**The Equal Representation System:**
 - The National Assembly consisted of **300 members**
 - **150 members from East Pakistan** (despite having a larger population)
 - **150 members from West Pakistan** (despite having a smaller population)
 - Equal representation regardless of population difference

 :::warning Contentious Principle
-The parity principle was deeply unpopular in East Pakistan, as it denied the eastern region representation proportional to its population (about 55% of total).
+The equal representation principle was deeply unpopular in East Pakistan, as it denied the eastern region representation based on its population (about 55% of total).
 This resentment contributed to later tensions leading to the 1971 war.
 :::

 ### 7. Independence of Judiciary